 In November 1977 the PCC agreed to purchase 75 congregational books and 25 choir editions of 100 Hymns for Today which introduced the church to new worship songs.
 This marked the beginning of a number of new contemporary praise songs used in services at St. John’s alongside the more traditional hymns.
 In May 1993 the church purchased a set of Songs of Fellowship books that contained both modern worship songs and traditional hymns.
 Another similar set of hymnbooks Hymns Old and New (New Anglican Edition) replaced Hymns Ancient and Modern and were used for the first time in June 1996.
 The 200 books (words only) and 20 music copies were purchased for £1,300 and a bequest covered the cost.
 From the 1990s other modern worship songs resources have been utilised, particularly from the Spring Harvest songbook, and their words were regularly displayed on an overhead projector.

 During the 1980s a small Worship Group was formed with instrumentalists playing guitars along with piano accompaniment to lead contemporary worship songs.
 A grand piano was in situ in front of the Rood Screen.
 A trumpet also played at some services.
 In the 1990s, flute, oboe, bongos, cornet, trumpet, euphonium, and drums were played at the monthly All-age Worship Services to leading contemporary praise songs.
-The electric piano in the Worship Area was donated at Easter 1993.
+A new Copeman Hart, three-manual electronic organ was installed into our new Worship Area in July 1990.
+Our electric (Digital) piano was donated at Easter 1993.

 In the former building the St. John’s Church Bookstall was first inaugurated in 1964 and was located on a wall by a side aisle.
 A new Library for the loan of Christian books was established in 1974 and maintained until the late 1980s.
 This was transferred into the new church lounge from 1990 and still used today.
 An audio and video library was introduced in October 1986.
 By July 2003 this library had provided 57 videos, 327 audio tapes and 757 books.
-By 2010 technology had moved on to the use of CDs and DVDs so the audio and video library was discontinued.
+By 2010 technology had progressed to CDs and DVDs, so the audio and video library was discontinued.

 During the development of the church, our services were held in the large hall next to the church building.